 In cruise advertising, many prices you see quoted are based upon the current direct booking price, which is one thing that makes the timeliness of the Internet, especially places like our Cruise Bargains area with our ads updated daily, so effective.
 As cruise ads age, the prices quoted become obsolete, which is why so much cruise pricing research is done on the web these days, instead of in magazines and newspapers.

-several years ago, Royal Caribbean, Celebrity, NCL and Carnival adopted a policy the industry calls "flat pricing."
+Flat Pricing About two years ago, Royal Caribbean, Celebrity, NCL and Carnival adopted a policy the industry calls "flat pricing."
 It is interpreted differently by each line, but in all cases it means the published price you see in every cruise agency ad for any given cruise will be the same as the direct booking price you see quoted by the cruise line itself.
 The same principle applies to online agency cruise booking engines; As you go from site to site, the price displayed for any given ship, cabin and sailing date will almost always be the same as at the cruise line web site.
 But price alone isn't everything.
 If you shop different cruise agencies, you might find a whole raft of possible bonus booking items thrown in to sweeten the deal, such as free limo transfers, bottles of wine, hotel stays, free travel insurance, and even reduced airfare to and from the ship.
 Although the price of the cruise itself remains the same.

 Before flat pricing, travel agents often discounted cruise prices below the line's direct booking price through "rebating" -- i.e., the agency could advertise a lower cruise price than the line itself was offering because it was figuring in a portion of its future commission as a "rebate" to the consumer.
 By invoking the flat pricing policy, the lines are trying to stop large-volume agencies from under-pricing the cruise line's own published rates.
 The flat pricing policy, in theory, returns pricing power back to the cruise lines.